BODUNRIN25/SQL-Data_cleaning/README.md

 ## Dataset Description

-The dataset contains sales transactions for a cafe store, spanning [Start Date] to [End Date].
+The dataset contains sales transactions for a cafe store, spanning 2023-01-01 to 2023-12-31.
 It includes information such as:

 *   Transaction ID
 *   Item